pdxparrot/assets/SETUP.md

 ## PlayerManager

-* Create a new PlayerManager script that overrides the Game PlayerManager
-  * Implement the required interface
-* Add a connection to the project PlayerManager in the project LoadingManager
-  * Create the PlayerManager prefab in the overloaded CreateManagers() in the project LoadingManager
-* Create an empty Prefab and add the PlayerManager component to it
-* Attach the Player prefab to the Player Actor Prefab on the PlayerManager
+* Attach the Player prefab to the Player Actor Prefab on the PlayerManager Prefab
-* Create a PlayerData in Data/Data and attach it to the PlayerManager component
-* Create a PlayerBehaviorData in Data/Data and attach it to the PlayerManager component
-  * Set the Actor Layer to Player
-* Attach the manager to the LoadingManager prefab

 # Levels